 Inpatient Treatment

-During inpatient treatment, you will reside at the treatment facility for the duration of your program.
+During inpatient treatment, you’ll reside at the treatment facility for the duration of your program.
 An inpatient Percocet addiction program may last anywhere from 30 days to 90 days, depending on your needs—sometimes even longer.

 Inpatient programs are the most intensive treatment options available, and they typically occur in hospital-type settings.
-You receive 24/7 monitoring and care while you recover from Percocet abuse.
-One of the main benefits of inpatient treatment is that you are able to escape from your everyday drug-using environment so that you can focus solely on your recovery.
+All patients receive 24/7 monitoring and care while recovering from Percocet abuse.
+One main benefit of inpatient care is the setting; you escape from your everyday drug-using environment to focus solely on your recovery.

-- Luxury treatment centers: Programs for those who prefer a resort-like setting for Percocet addiction recovery
+- Luxury treatment centers: Facilities cater to those who prefer a resort-like setting with plenty of amenities for Percocet addiction recovery

 - Executive treatment centers: Programs for high-level business professionals who still need access to high-speed internet and private phones

-- Holistic inpatient programs: Programs for individuals who want a comprehensive treatment plan that includes complementary and alternative approaches like art therapy, medication, and yoga
+- Holistic inpatient programs: Intended for individuals who want a comprehensive treatment plan that includes complementary and alternative approaches like art therapy, medication, and yoga

-Every inpatient treatment program has a different philosophy as well as different treatment modalities they utilize.
+Every inpatient treatment program has a different philosophy as well as different treatment modalities.
 Some programs may integrate 12-step meetings with NA or AA during treatment while others may have a secular treatment philosophy.
-Make sure to ask about treatment philosophy, amenities, and more when researching rehabs.
+Make sure to ask about treatment philosophy and amenities when researching rehabs.

 Outpatient Treatment

-Outpatient programs allow individuals to live at home and attend a day program, with therapy frequency ranging from a few times per week to several hours every day.
-Outpatient rehab is convenient for people who are motivated to stop using Percocet but require the flexibility of a program that will work around their schedules.
+Outpatient programs allow individuals to live at home and attend a day program.
+Therapy sessions occur from a few times per week to several hours every day.
+Outpatient rehab is convenient for people motivated to stop using Percocet but require the flexibility of a program that works around their schedules.

-There are several types of outpatient treatment programs for Percocet abuse, including:
+Here are several types of outpatient treatment programs for Percocet abuse:

-- Partial hospitalization programs: Also called “day programs,” this option offers the most intensive form of outpatient treatment.
+- Partial hospitalization programs: Also called “day programs,” this option offers the deepest form of outpatient treatment.

-- Intensive outpatient programs: Intensive outpatient programs are not as time-consuming as partial programs, but they are still more intensive than standard outpatient treatment.
+- Intensive outpatient programs: Intensive outpatient programs are not as time-consuming as partial hospitalization programs, but they have longer and more frequent sessions than standard outpatient treatment.

-- Standard outpatient therapy: With this least intensive option, you will attend therapy one or two times per week.
+- Standard outpatient therapy: This general format offers therapy one or two times per week.

 Therapies for Percocet Addiction

 When you enter a rehab program, you first receive a biopsychosocial evaluation by a mental health professional.
-They will use this information to create a treatment plan that is tailored specifically for you.
-When researching Percocet addiction treatment programs, you’ll want to make sure to ask that they utilize individualized treatment plans, as it is imperative that your treatment meet your needs.
-Most therapeutic interventions depend on the rehab and services they are equipped to offer.
+They use this information to create a treatment plan tailored specifically for you.
+When researching Percocet addiction treatment programs, make sure to ask that they utilize individualized plans, as it is imperative that treatment meets your needs.

-Your treatment plan may include a combination of therapies, interventions, and methods to help you abstain from Percocet use, including:7,8,9
+Your treatment plan may include a combination of therapies, interventions, and methods to help you abstain from Percocet use:7,8,9

-- Cognitive Behavioral Therapy (CBT): Addresses the connection between your thoughts, feelings, and behaviors to help replace unhealthy behaviors with healthy behaviors, as well as modulate feelings
+- Cognitive behavioral therapy (CBT): Addresses the connection between your thoughts, feelings, and behaviors to replace unhealthy behaviors with healthy altneratives, as well as modulate feelings

-- Family counseling: Improves communication, repairs relationships, and teaches family members effective behaviors that don’t enable the individual with an addiction
+- Family counseling: Improves communication, repairs relationships, and instructs family members effective behaviors that don’t enable the individual with an addiction

 - Group counseling: Involves sharing and learning from one another, improves sober social skills, and teaches conflict resolution strategies